RP10 Custom power supply

 A brand new low mass, precision engineered, vertical bearing assembly has been manufactured to further compliment the inherent design philosophy of the RP10 turntable.
 The RB2000 uses the latest award winning Rega arm tube.
 Each one is meticulously hand polished (keeping mass to an absolute minimum) and has been completely redesigned to redistribute mass and further reduce stresses and resonances.
 This advanced design tube increases the stiffness and rigidity of the overall assembly, whilst reducing stress on the bearings even further.

-Magnesium and Phenolic
+Aluminium skin and Phenolic bracing

 Dual bracing - A super lightweight plinth combined with a double brace mounted specifically where the increased rigidity is required (between the tonearm mounting and the main hub bearing) forms a structurally sound “stressed beam” assembly.
 This design prevents energy absorption and unwanted resonances which will add un-natural distortions to the music.